Global Health Supply Chain – Procurement and Supply Management (GHSC-PSM)

 - Global collaboration: strategic engagement to promote adoption of global standards, security of health commodities, and data use to guide effective decision-making for long-term global supply of health commodities.

-URC has been engaged in more than 10 task orders and activities under this project.
+URC has been engaged in multiple task orders and activities under this project.
 The following is an overview of what has been accomplished thus far by providing technical assistance across the spectrum of supply chain management via seconded staff and expert consultants:

 Global: Warehousing and logistics, health workforce strengthening, leadership, and governance;